Updated on October 12, 2025

 Maits Rest Rainforest Walk

-Depart Maits Rest, the road continues through the forest and down to Apollo Bay about 20 minutes away.
+Depart Maits Rest, the road continues through the forest and down to Apollo Bay, about 20 minutes away.

 Maits Rest Rainforest Walk Cape Otway Great Ocean Road Tour